robscott/kube-capacity/README.md

 It's worth noting that utilization numbers from pods will likely not add up to the total node utilization numbers.
 Unlike request and limit numbers where node and cluster level numbers represent a sum of pod values, node metrics come directly from metrics-server and will likely include other forms of resource utilization.

+## Prerequisites
+Any commands requesting cluster utilization are dependent on [metrics-server](https://github.com/kubernetes-incubator/metrics-server) running on your cluster.
+If it's not already installed, you can install it with the official [helm chart](https://github.com/helm/charts/tree/master/stable/metrics-server).

 ## Kubernetes Configuration
 If a `KUBECONFIG` environment variable is specified, kube-capacity will attempt to use the config at that path, otherwise it will default to `~/.kube/config`.